totalspectrum/spin2cpp/doc/c.md

 After mounting a file system, the standard FILE functions like `fopen`, `fprintf`, `fgets` and so on are available and usable.

+### Posix file functions

+`int remove(const char *path)`

+Removes the regular file specified by `path`.
+Returns non-zero if the removal failed for some reason.

 ### Posix directory functions

 A number of standard POSIX directory functions are available, including:

+`int mkdir(const char *path)`

+Creates a new directory named `path`.
+Returns 0 on success, non-zero on error (in which case errno is set to the specific error).

+`int rmdir(const char *path)`

+Removes the directory specified by `path`.
+Returns 0 on success, non-zero on failure (in the latter case sets `errno` to the precise error.

 `int chdir(const char *path)`